Samaritan High Priest

-The Samaritan High Priest is the high priest (kohen gadol) of the Samaritan community in the Levant.
+The Samaritan High Priest (Samaritan Hebrew haka’en hagadol; الكاهن الأكبر) is the High Priest of Israel for the Samaritans.

 According to Samaritan tradition, the office has existed continuously since the time of Aaron, the brother of Moses, and has been held by 133 priests over the last 3400 years.
 However, the historicity of this claim is disputed.
-One account by Josephus suggests that its office holders are an offshoot of the Zadokite high priests of Jerusalem from around the time of Alexander the Great.
-As of 2024, the incumbent high priest is Abdel IV.
+One account by Josephus suggests that its office holders are an offshoot of the Zadokite High Priests of the Second Temple from around the time of Alexander the Great.
+As of 2024, the incumbent High Priest is Aabed-El ben Asher ben Matzliach.

 Office of the High Priest

 Duties and responsibilities

 The Samaritan High Priest has the following duties in the present: